streamlit/docs/content/kb/using-streamlit/buttons.md

 ### Buttons to continue or control stages of a process

-Another alternative to nesting content inside a button is to use the button to control a value in `st.session_state` to designate the "step" or "stage" of a process.
+Another alternative to nesting content inside a button is to use the button to control a value in `st.session_state` that designates the "step" or "stage" of a process.

 ```python